samoylenkodmitry/s-a--m.github.io/_posts/2023-07-14-leetcode_daily.md

 #### Approach

-Let's try to avoid the double walk by changin the boolean operations order.
+Let's try to avoid the double walk by changing the boolean operations order.

 #### Complexity